DevShiftTeam/AppShift-MemoryPool/README.md

  * `#define MEMORYPOOL_SAFE_ALLOCATION`: When allocating with the `new` keyword the system won't check if the memory pool is a null pointer and will trust that it is not, this way checking if the memory pool is not null the job of the developer, but it makes things faster as it is easier for the branch predictor (as I found out through various tests).
 If this definition is defined then the 'new' keyword will check if the memory pool is null for you and return a `nullptr`.

 # Methodology
-The MemoryPool is a structure pointing to the start of a chain of blocks, which size is by default `MEMORYPOOL_BLOCK_MAX_SIZE` macro (See [Macros](#macros)) or the size passed into the `CPPShift::Memory::MemoryPoolManager::create(size)` function.
-The MemoryPoolManager is a component holding the necessary function to work with the MemoryPool structure.
-What's also good is that you can also access the MemoryPool strcture directly if needed.
+The MemoryPool is a structure pointing to the start of a chain of blocks, which size of every block is by default `MEMORYPOOL_BLOCK_MAX_SIZE` macro (See [Macros](#macros)) or the size passed into the `CPPShift::Memory::MemoryPoolManager::create(size)` function.
+The MemoryPoolManager is a component holding the necessary functions to work with the MemoryPool structure.
+What's also good is that you can also access the MemoryPool structure directly if needed.

+## MemoryPool structure (MemoryPool)
+The memory pool structure holds meta-data about the memory space that is allocated and stored in the pool.
+ * `SMemoryBlockHeader* firstBlock;` - Holds the first block in the chain of memory blocks.
+ * `SMemoryBlockHeader* currentBlock;` - Holds the last block in the chain that is used first for allocating (allocations are happening in a stack manner, where each memory unit allocated is on top of the previous one, when a block reaches it's maximum size then a new block is allocated and added to the block chain of the pool).
+ * `size_t defaultBlockSize;` - Default size to use when creating a new block, the size is defined by the `MEMORYPOOL_BLOCK_MAX_SIZE` macro or by passing the `size` as a parameter for the `CPPShift::Memory::MemoryPoolManager::create(size)` function.
+ * `SMemoryScopeHeader* currentScope;` - A pointer to the current scope in the memory pool.

+## Memory Block (SMemoryBlockHeader)
-Each block contains a block header the size of 32 bytes containing the following information:
+Each block contains a block header the size of 56 bytes containing the following information:
  * `size_t blockSize;` - Size of the block
  * `size_t offset;` - Offset in the block from which the memory is free (The block is filled in sequencial order)
  * `MemoryPool* mp_container;` - Pointer to the MemoryPool containing this block - this way it is easy to get information about the MemoryPool structure from the block itself